syncfusion-content/windowsforms-docs/WindowsForms/Diagram/FAQ/How-To-Set-the-Custom-Position-For-a-Label.md

 ---
 layout: post
 title: How To Set the Custom Position For a Label | Syncfusion®
-description: how to set the custom position for a label
+description: Learn to set a label's position using 'Custom' and adjust its X and Y coordinates using Offset values for precise placement.
 platform: windowsforms
 control: Diagram
 documentation: ug